Know Before You Go

 Eastern Time only change AM and PM.
 For instance, it is 8 pm in New York, Beijing time is 8 am, the next morning.

 Most meals are included as specified in your China Tour itinerary.
-Breakfasts included on your China Tour are usually American buffet breakfast to give you a good start for the day.
+Breakfasts included on your China Tour are usually American buffet breakfasts to give you a good start for the day.
 Lunches and dinners are usually served in local Chinese restaurants with a set menu and in a family style.
 China Spree strives to improve the meal arrangements for foreign group travelers to China.
-China Spree prides ourselves for the achievements we made and will continue to improve the meal quality and variety to focus on China’s many famous regional specialties, meanwhile use as many good local restaurants as we possibly can and eliminate junk tourist restaurants at all cost.
-This is one of a MAJOR difference that set China Spree apart from ALL OTHERS.
+China Spree prides ourselves for the achievements we made and will continue to improve the meal quality and variety to focus on China’s many famous regional specialties, meanwhile using as many good local restaurants as we possibly can and eliminating junk tourist restaurants at all costs.
+This is one of the MAJOR differences that set China Spree apart from ALL OTHERS.

 A regular lunch/dinner is composed of 6-12 dishes shared by 6-10 people sitting at a round table (which symbolizes union and perfection-harmony).
 One beverage of your choice (beer, mineral water and soda) is included per person per meal at no additional charge; Chinese tea is always complimentary.
 Special meals such as an authentic Peking Duck dinner, Dumping Banquet, Tea Lunch, Hot Pot dinner, and Dim Sum that reflects China’s many famous regional cuisines, are arranged for China Spree travelers to provide opportunities to further enhance your culinary experience.
 Starting from September 2010, Mongolian BBQ buffet lunch in Shanghai is removed from our meal list due to the poor quality and sanitation concern.

 China is a huge country with varied climates.
 In general, the north is cold and dry in winter.
 In the south, summer is hot and humid.
 The rainy season is in July and August.
 The best season to travel in China is April, May, late September, October and the first two weeks of November.
-Climate in Hong Kong is sub-tropical, similar to that of Hawaii.
-Read more on average temperature in China's major tourist cities and their current weather conditions.
+The climate in Hong Kong is sub-tropical, similar to that of Hawaii.
+Read more on average temperatures in China's major tourist cities and their current weather conditions.

 Dress & Laundry